yi-ge/ci/README.md

 $ [sudo] pip install virtualenv virtualenvwrapper
 ```

 It will probably install virtualenv on your system.
-Maybe it’s even in your package manager.
+Maybe it's even in your package manager.

 If you use Ubuntu, try: